McCollum's winner sends Blazers past Mavs 114-113

 TIP-INS:

-Trail Blazers: Turner had 11 points but left the game with 5:08 remaining in the third quarter and did not return. .
-During their big 16-2 run in the second quarter, both McCollum and Plumlee scored on alley-oop dunks.
+Trail Blazers: During their big 16-2 run in the second quarter, both McCollum and Plumlee scored on alley-oop dunks.
 McCollum's came directly off an inbounds pass from the right wing. ...
-Lillard shot just 4-for-20 in the Blazers' loss to the Mavericks on Friday.
-He made four field goals on his first six shots in the first quarter Tuesday.
+After shooting just 4-for-20 for 13 points in the Blazers' 108-104 loss to the Mavericks on Friday, Lillard scored 22 points in the first half and needed only six shots to make his first four field goals.

 Mavericks: Seth Curry injured his left shoulder in a collision with Portland's Mason Plumlee with 8:49 left in the third quarter.
 He went to the locker room but returned to the game four minutes later and finished with four points. .
-Nowitzki's two blocked shots gave him 1,200 for this career, the 55th player in NBA history to reach that figure.
+Nowitzki moved into 10th place all-time in field goals with 10,517.
+Also, his two blocked shots gave him 1,200 for this career, the 55th player in NBA history to reach that figure.

 MAKING IT OFFICIAL